MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/configure-pvc-gmsa-windows.md

 Group Managed Service Accounts are a specific type of Active Directory account that provides automatic password management, simplified service principal name (SPN) management, and the ability to delegate the management to other administrators across multiple servers.
 To configure Group Managed Service Accounts (GMSA) for Pods and containers that will run on your Windows nodes, you first have to join your Windows nodes to an Active Directory domain.

-Note that to enable GMSA support, your Kubernetes cluster name has to be less than 4 characters.
+To enable GMSA support, your Kubernetes cluster name has to be fewer than 4 characters.
 This is because the maximum supported length for a domain joined server name is 15 characters, and the AKS on Azure Stack HCI Kubernetes cluster naming convention for a worker node adds a few pre-defined characters to a node name.

 To join your Windows worker nodes to a domain, log in to a Windows worker node, by running `kubectl get` and noting the `EXTERNAL-IP` value.